stla/hakyllsource/posts/Beta3.md

 $$ In particular, if $\tau = \frac{1}{\rho} = \frac{T+b}{S}$, then we
 find $$
 (\phi \mid x,y) \sim \mathcal{B}_2(c+x, a+d+y, \tau),
-$$ and this is the situation of the semi-conjuguate family studied by Laurent & Legrand.
+$$ and this is the situation of the semi-conjugate family studied by Laurent & Legrand.